avinashbabudonthu/core-java-practice/notes.md

 	* it is not serialized
 * volatile
 	* the values are liable for change.
 More in multi threading

+## Package
+* Group of related classes
+* Some java library packages
+	* java.lang - default package
+	* java.util
+* `java.lang` default package
+	* It contains classes used by jvm to execute the byte code
+	* All classes import `java.lang` package by default

 ## Class
 ### Definitions